Armand Seghers

+Armand Seghers (21 June 1926 – 15 March 2005), nicknamed Mance Seghers, was a Belgian footballer who played as a goalkeeper for AA Gent, then called AA La Gantoise.

+Club career

-Armand Seghers (21 June 1926 – 15 March 2005), nicknamed Mance Seghers, was a keeper of AA Gent, then called AA La Gantoise.
-Seghers started in 1942 as a keeper at SLV Zelzate (Sint-Laurens Voetbalclub Zelzate), which merged in 2008 with FC Zelzate, hereafter called KVV Zelzate.
+Seghers was born in Zelzate.
+He started in 1942 as a keeper at SLV Zelzate (Sint-Laurens Voetbalclub Zelzate), which merged in 2008 with FC Zelzate, hereafter called KVV Zelzate.
 In 1949, he was discovered by AA La Gantoise.
 He played 485 games in competition for 'the Gantoise', as AA Gent was called in that time, played 18 cup games and 4 European games.
 During 12 seasons he played all the games, of which the first 158 without interruption.